-Jamie S. Kilberg has more than 15 years of trial and litigation experience, representing clients in high-profile criminal and civil matters at all levels of federal and state courts.
+Jamie S. Kilberg has almost two decades of trial and litigation experience, representing clients in high-profile criminal and civil matters at all levels of federal and state courts.
 He was trained at some of the nation’s top law firms on the East and West coasts and brings that depth of knowledge and experience to Kauffman Kilberg LLC.

 Jamie has a multi-disciplinary practice, focused on employment litigation and advice, white-collar criminal defense, and complex civil litigation.
 He has represented employers and executives in defending discrimination and retaliation claims, negotiating severance agreements, resolving contract disputes, enforcing or defending restrictive covenants, and developing and defending workplace policy and procedures.
 He has also represented employers and individuals being investigated for or charged with antitrust violations, mail fraud, wire fraud, securities fraud, money laundering, and environmental crimes.
 He has counseled clients on compliance with the Foreign Corrupt Practices Act, and he has represented individuals, former government officials, foreign officials, and corporations at both the trial and appellate levels in connection with a variety of other complex or high-profile civil litigation matters.

 Before co-founding Kauffman Kilberg LLC in 2013, Jamie was an Associate and Of Counsel at Stoel Rives LLP in Portland (2010-2013), and an Associate at Baker Botts L.L.P. in Washington, D.C.
 (2002-2010).
 He also served for two years as a judicial clerk for the Honorable Chief Judge Ernest C. Torres, U.S. District Court for the District of Rhode Island (2000-2002).

 - Provided in-house counsel services to multi-state dental service organization, advising on HR issues and vendor contracts, and managing ongoing litigation and claims.